wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 Currently, if both IMUs are failing, the safety system is notified.
 I have two IMUs in the robot.
-Originally I wanted to use two to cancel out the rate gyroscope noise inherent in the sensors, but it turns out the the localization software currently works better with only one sensor.
-Eventually I may add code that switches to the backup IMU if the primary fails and there will then be a warning safety report for a single failing sensor.
+Originally, I wanted to use two to cancel out the rate gyroscope noise inherent in the sensors, but it turns out the localization software currently works better with only one sensor.
+Eventually, I may add code that switches to the backup IMU if the primary fails, and there will then be a warning safety report for a single failing sensor.

 ### Temperature Safety